malariagen/vector-data/docs/ag3/methods.md

 breakpoint reads and was otherwise determined by discordant read pairs or the point of change in coverage.
-Once the diagnostic reads were identified for a CNV allele, we recorded the presence of that allele in all samples with at least two supporting diagnostic reads.
+Once the diagnostic reads were identified for a CNV allele, we recorded the presence of that allele in all samples with at least four supporting diagnostic reads.

 ## Acknowledgments